 - We hold regular video/conference calls through which we continue to build our work together.
 The meetings are open to all, including community-based activists, independent scholars, academics, and professional geographers.

 - We meet (now virtually or in person) at AAG meetings each year.
-Information for the next conference will be updated in early 2021.

 |Dr. Daniel Block||Chicago State University, Professor of Geography|

 |Dr. Jessica L. Gilbert||SUNY Geneseo, SUNY PRODiG Fellow and Visiting Scholar, Department of Geography and Sustainability Studies|